linsalrob/ComputationalGenomicsManual/Assignments/MetagenomicsAssignment/README.md

 b) did it give you similar results to the first method you chose?.
 What were the critical differences?
 c) Which method would you use again, and why?

+*Extra credit:* How do you summarize the functions?
+We always see stacked bar charts (gross) or pie charts (grosser) for functions present in metagenomes.
+I always give additional credit for novel, unique, and different data visualization and presentation approaches (although this is not a data visualization class!)

-## Part 3.
+## Part 4.
 Metagenome Assembled Genomes

 As noted above the metagenome needs to have more than one run associated with it for this step to work.
 Ideally you will have a metagenome with 4 or more runs.